shawnmckinney/py-fortress/README-CLI-AUTH.md

         end_lock_date:
     success
     ```
-   _Notice the auditor role is not displayed because it is no longer activated._
+   _Notice the auditor role is not displayed because it is no longer active in session._

 9. **check** - access_mgr.check_access - perm page456.read: